kubernetes/enhancements/keps/sig-api-machinery/4006-transition-spdy-to-websockets/README.md

 streaming protocol, instead of the standard HTTP request/response mechanism.
 A streaming protocol provides the ability to read and write arbitrary data messages between the client and server, instead of providing a single response to a client request.
-For example, the commands `kubectl exec`, `kubectl attach`, and `kubectl port-forward` all benefit from a bi-directional streaming protocol (`kubectl cp` is build on top of `kubectl exec` primitives so it utilizes streaming as well).
+For example, the commands `kubectl exec` and `kubectl attach` both benefit from a bi-directional streaming protocol (`kubectl cp` is build on top of `kubectl exec` primitives so it utilizes streaming as well).
 Currently, the bi-directional streaming solution for these `kubectl` commands is SPDY/3.1.
 For the communication leg between `kubectl` and the API Server, this enhancement transitions